 Kyle Wilson, Assistant Director

 55 West 13th Street, 5th floor

-The Office of Dual Degree and Joint Programs is part of the central administration of the university that oversees the BAFA programs.
-Director Adrienne Marcus is available to help BAFA students and their advisors with problems that may require special coordination between divisions.
+The central academic administration of the university oversees the BAFA programs.
+Adrienne Marcus is available to help BAFA students and their advisors with problems that may require special coordination between divisions.